 So, on this site we'll be making little posts on various aspects of TMT banking and harder technical questions when we have a rare bit of free time.
-And, of course, we've also spent a non-trivial amount of time putting together the TMT Interview Package for those who are serious about breaking into TMT.
+And, of course, we've also spent a non-trivial amount of time putting together the TMT Interview Bundle for those who are serious about breaking into TMT.

 To be clear, we have no desire to ever turn this into something larger than what it is.
 The reality is that both of us really enjoy trying to teach concepts and come up with ways of explaining things that perhaps are a bit complicated or not overly intuitive.

 So, TMTBanking.com is really a labor of love for us.
 Something that's been both fun and rewarding to put together.

 We also have a slight ulterior motive in trying to get people interested in TMT sub-sectors outside of those that are most well known and publicized.
 We both feel very strongly that there are certain sub-sectors of TMT that are, in many respects, more interesting to be involved in.